 One of the most significant benefits of understanding the mechanisms of addiction is that we now know the best ways to approach treatment for this illness.
 At Help Me Stop UK, our abstinence model, underpinned by psychotherapy and the 12-Step approach through our intensive, flexible Dayhab programme are all proven methods of creating long-lasting sobriety and healthy habits.

-Some, but not all, people are at stage of dependency that requires a medical detox to avoid the sometimes dangerous effects of withdrawal.
+Some, but not all, people are at a stage of dependency that requires a medical detox to avoid the sometimes dangerous effects of withdrawal.
 Depending on the type of drug or drugs involved, withdrawal symptoms can range from uncomfortable to painful or even life-threatening, and the process can take between one and two weeks.
 It’s essential to seek the help of a medical professional for this phase of treatment to ensure that recovery gets started on the right foot in a safe and substance-free environment.
 Help Me Stop has professional relationships with many highly regarded detox programmes across the country and helps clients find the facility that’s right for them, including home detox if suitable.

 Detox alone will not bring about long term abstinence and, if they don’t undertake intensive treatment post detox, relapse is almost certain.
 For many years in the UK residential treatment has been the only main solution for detox and intensive treatment, however face to face and online drug and alcohol treatment, or Dayhab, has been the choice for many professionals in the US for nearly 10 years, and is now being seen by UK professionals as a viable option due to its high success rate, cost and flexibility.